‘Are You The One?’ Star Jenna Brown Goes Completely Naked On Instagram

 The Season 8 premiere of MTV’s reality matchmaking series, Are You the One?, has launched Jenna Brown into the reality TV stardom, and it looks like the 25-year-old isn’t afraid to bask in the spotlight, even while completely nude.

 Earlier this week, Brown took to Instagram to share a seductive photo of herself posing on a plush white couch wearing nothing but her birthday suit.
 In the photo, Brown can be seen kneeling naked with one hand on the couch to brace herself and the other positioned across her chest to hide her breasts from being captured on camera.

 The photo also did an excellent job of showing off Brown’s tattoos, including a large colored design of a lion’s head and a line of script wrapped around her upper arm.
-The TV personality opted for a glamorous look complete with a full face of makeup, bright red lips, and big bouncy curls.
+The TV personality opted for a glamorous look, complete with a full face of makeup, bright red lips, and big bouncy curls.

 Brown used the caption of the photo to share words that may have been referring to her own journey of healing while highlighting the strength women possess.

-“she is strong, she is a woman,” Brown’s caption concluded.
+“She is strong, she is invincible, she is a woman,” Brown’s caption concluded.

 Brown currently has over 20,000 followers on the social media platform, and it seems many of them were super appreciative of the nude photo and its caption.